 In addition to legislative changes, the Legislation can be significantly impacted by executive branch actions.
 President Biden is expected to undertake executive actions that will strengthen the Legislation and may reverse the policies of the prior administration.
 The Trump Administration had directed the issuance of final rules (i) enabling the formation of health plans that would be exempt from certain Legislation essential health benefits requirements; (ii) expanding the availability of short-term, limited duration health insurance; (iii) eliminating cost-sharing reduction payments to insurers that would otherwise offset deductibles and other out-of-pocket expenses for health plan enrollees at or below 250 percent of the federal poverty level; (iv) relaxing requirements for state innovation waivers that could reduce enrollment in the individual and small group markets and lead to additional enrollment in short-term, limited duration insurance and association health plans; and (vi) incentivizing the use of health reimbursement arrangements by employers to permit employees to purchase health insurance in the individual market.
 The uncertainty resulting from these Executive Branch policies led to reduced Exchange enrollment in 2018, 2019 and 2020.
 To date, the Biden administration has issued executive orders implementing a special enrollment period permitting individuals to enroll in health plans outside of the annual open enrollment period and reexamining policies that may undermine the ACA or the Medicaid program.
-The ARPA's expansion of subsidies to purchase coverage through an exchange is anticipated to increase exchange enrollment.
-The recent and ongoing COVID-19 pandemic and related U.S. National Emergency declaration may significantly increase the number of uninsured patients treated at our facilities extending beyond the most recent CBO published estimates due to increased unemployment and loss of group health plan health insurance coverage.
-It is also anticipated that these policies may create addition
+The ARPA's expansion of subsidies to purchase coverage through an exchange contributed to increased exchange enrollment in 2021.
+The IRA's extension of the subsidies through 2025 is expected to increase exchange enrollment in future years.
+The recent and on-going COVID-19 pandemic and related U.S. National Emergency declaration may significantly increase the number of uninsured patients treated at our facilities extending beyond the most recent CBO published estimates due to increased unemployment and loss of group health plan health insurance coverage.
+It is also anticipated that these policies may create additional cost and reimbursement pressures on hospitals.